Andrew W. Cordier

-Early life
+Early life and education

-Cordier was born on a farm near Canton, Ohio and attended high school in Hartville, Ohio where he became quarterback of the football team and valedictorian of his graduating class.
-He graduated in 1922 from Manchester University and went on to earn a Ph.D. in Medieval History at the University of Chicago in 1927.
+Cordier was born on a farm near Canton, Ohio, and attended high school in Hartville, Ohio, where he became quarterback of the football team and valedictorian of his graduating class.
+He graduated in 1922 from Manchester University in Indiana and went on to earn a Ph.D. in medieval history at the University of Chicago in 1927 with a dissertation on the reconstruction of southern France after the Albigensian Crusades.
 He married the former Dorothy Butterbaugh in 1924.
 He studied at the Graduate Institute of International Studies in Switzerland in 1930–1931 where he made surveys of the situations in the Sudetenland, Danzig, and the Chaco War.

+Career

+Academia

-He returned to Manchester University to teach in the Department of History and Political Science and at Indiana University extension.
+From 1927 to 1944, Cordier was a professor at his alma mater Manchester College and chair of the department of history and political science, also teaching at Indiana University extension.

+State Department

 He became an international security advisor at the U.S. State Department in 1944 and was part of the U.S. delegation to the San Francisco Conference.
 The State Department sent him to London in 1945 to help organize the United Nations.

 United Nations

 From 1946 to 1961, Cordier served as Undersecretary in Charge of General Assembly and Related Affairs and took on assignments as a special representative of the Secretary General in the Korean War and the Suez Canal and Congo crises.
 Cordier was dubbed a "demon parliamentarian" for his ability to cite the specific rules governing matters of procedure on the spot.

 Cordier is noted for convincing Dean Rusk and Ambassador Yakov Malik to meet in the basement of his Great Neck, New York home to discuss how to lessen U.S.–Soviet tensions.

 Cordier was considered responsible for facilitating the first US-supported coup against Congo Prime Minister Patrice Lumumba by closing airports and radio stations to him while his opponents had such facilities available to them.
 Both Belgian and UN documents show Cordier as doing this purposefully.

-In 1962, Cordier resigned from his post after the Soviets criticized him for usurping too much of the Secretary General's responsibilities.
+In 1962, Cordier resigned from his post after the Soviets criticized him for usurping too many of the Secretary General's responsibilities after the death of Dag Hammarskjöld.